A Food Tour of Parmigiano Reggiano and Balsamic Vinegar in Modena, Italy

 If you want to skip out on purchasing an overpriced tour with a group of people, then look into the official site of Parmigiano Reggiano to create your own Modena Food Tour.
 The site lists all the cheese dairy farms and producers in Emilia Romagna.
 It is a very user friendly site that breaks down everything for you, making your research easy!
 The list is on an interactive map and when you click on each pinpoint it brings up the name of the dairy, its hours, languages offered for the tour, form of payment they accept, contact information and sometimes even a direct link to the site.
 For the direct link to find your cheese tour click here.
 Or contact us and Christina can help create the perfect Modena food tour for you!

 We chose to do our Parmigiano Reggiano Tour with Di Lino of Antica Latteria Ducale and could not have been more happy with our choice.
 Di Lino was always quick to respond to my emails and provide us with all the information we needed to select Antica Latteria Ducale for our tour, he even helped set up our balsamic vinegar tour that they partner with.

-Our tour began in the order of steps it takes to make a wheel of cheese.
+Our Modena food tour of Parmigiano Reggiano began in the order of steps it takes to make a wheel of cheese.
 The first one was a large room with copper vats, which cooks the milk that will turn into cheese.
 One large vat will make two large parmesan wheels, only two!

 Step two is placing the cheese in a container, so it may rest and form the shape of the wheel.
 This takes up to three days.